 Investors can upload the necessary documents and take a selfie to prove their existence.
-Both pictures will be read by optical character recognition (OCR) technology to ensure that what you have typed matches with photos you have uploaded.
+Both pictures will be read by optical character recognition (OCR) technology to ensure that what you have typed matches with the photos you have uploaded.
 Alternatively, the business can schedule a video conferencing interview, where the investor proves their existence and the documents supplemented belong to them.
 All in all, there is no one size fits all; it depends on each customer’s preference.

-Learn more about how this is conducted is done using our
+Learn more about how this is conducted is done using our Guide to KYC

 KYC with Lanturn